-A career as an RDH (registered dental hygienist) can be extremely rewarding on multiple levels.
-You get to help patients achieve and maintain a beautiful, healthy smile and you work in a hands-on environment in a way that really lets you make a difference to people’s everyday lives.
+COVID-19 or not, a career as an RDH (registered dental hygienist) can be extremely rewarding on multiple levels.
+You get to help patients achieve maintain a beautiful, healthy smile and you work in a hands-on environment in a way that really lets you make a difference.
 As a dental hygiene professional, your skills, abilities and knowledge are in high demand in dental practices across the country.

-But despite the growing demand, many registered dental hygienists still struggle to find work.
+Due to COVID, many registered dental hygienists struggle to find work.
 If you’re in this position, instead of looking for regular employment within a single practice, it’s worth branching out and considering working as a temp on a freelance basis.
-Not only will working this way help you earn more money and grow your skillset, but it will also give you more freedom over your working life.
+Not only will working this way help you earn more money and grow your skill set, but it will also give you more freedom over your working life.

 Improve your communication skills

 Working as a licensed oral health care professional in multiple practices will involve with dealing will all kinds of different colleagues.
 Working closely with a variety of diverse personalities will require you to improve your communication skills, something which will happen naturally and exponentially when you work as an RDH (registered dental hygienist) temp.